SAP-samples/teched2023-IN264/exercises/ex6/README.md

 Run through the following steps:

-1. Logon to the SAP SuccessFactors using the user ID and password provided to you by the instructors.
+1. Logon to the [SAP SuccessFactors application](https://pmsalesdemo8.successfactors.com/login?company=SFPART069417) using the user ID and password provided to you by the instructors.
 <br><img src="/exercises/ex6/images/SAP_SFSF_Logon.png" width=60% height=60%>

 2. Search for `Add New Employee` and select **Add New Employee** list entry and this would bring us to the **Add New Employee Wizard**.